-Many students are busy during university life, trying to balance a social life with study and work commitments, so why add to that work load any further by getting further involved at Deakin?
-This blog post aims to tell you exactly why engaging with social clubs and getting involved with the things on offer at Deakin will be one of the best decisions you ever make!
+Many students are busy during university life, trying to balance a social life with study and work commitments.
+So why would anyone add to that workload any further by getting more involved at Deakin?
+Dannielle Hibberd, Bachelor of Food and Nutrition Sciences, former President of Deakin University’s Food and Nutrition Society , Recipient of the School of Exercise and Nutrition Sciences Student Engagement Award and the Vice Chancellors Award for Outstanding Contribution to University Life, will tell you exactly why engaging with social clubs and getting involved with the things on offer at Deakin will be one of the best decisions you ever make!

 In 2015, I was given the opportunity to serve as president of Deakin University’s Food and Nutrition Society (FANS) for the year, and what a fantastic opportunity it was!
 Over the course of the year, I had a chance to develop many important skills such as time management, leadership, teamwork and facilitation, how to communicate effectively and appropriately, as well as the opportunity to practice and further develop my public speaking skills.

 Not only did my engagement at Deakin through FANS allow me to gain all the skills listed above, but it also provided me with the opportunity to get to know the university and its staff at a deeper level.
 I had the chance to meet many staff members at Deakin, all of whom had very varied roles and qualifications, but shared one passion – making every student’s time at Deakin valuable and rewarding.